senzing-garage/knowledge-base/HOWTO/install-senzing-for-go-development.md

 # HOWTO - Install Senzing for Go Development

+The following steps show how to install and configure Senzing for Go development.

+## Install Senzing

 This can be done by installing the Senzing package using `apt`, `yum`, or a technique using Docker containers.
 Once complete, the Senzing library will be installed in the `/opt/senzing` directory.